W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//pang_2.png)
 ![](assets//images//pang_3.png)

-and by saving the modified image and viewing it again we get the flag:
+and by saving the modified file and viewing it again we get the flag:

 ![](assets//images//pang.png)